docker/docs/engine/security/trust/trust_delegation.md

 Docker Content Trust use cases, please refer to the [Notary CLI documentation](/notary/getting_started.md).

-Note that when publishing and listing delegation changes using the Notary client, your Docker Hub credentials are required.
+When publishing and listing delegation changes using the Notary client, your Docker Hub credentials are required.

 ## Generating delegation keys